Ireland–United Kingdom relations: Articles 2 and 3 and the name Ireland

 Ireland adopted a new constitution in 1937.
 This declared Ireland to be a sovereign, independent state, but did not explicitly declare Ireland to be a republic.
 However, it did change the name of the state from Irish Free State to Ireland (or Éire in the Irish language).
 It also contained irredentist claims on Northern Ireland, stating that the "national territory [of the Irish state] consists of the whole island of Ireland" (Article 2).
 This was measured in some way by Article 3, which stated that, "Pending the re-integration of the national territory ... the laws enacted by the parliament [of Ireland] shall have the like area and extent of application as the laws of Saorstat Éireann" (Saorstát Éireann is the Irish language name of the Irish Free State).

 The United Kingdom initially accepted the change in the name to Ireland.
 However, it subsequently changed its practice and passed legislation providing that the Irish state could be called Eire (notably without a fada) in British law.
 For some time, the United Kingdom was supported by some other Commonwealth countries.
 However, by the mid-1960s, Ireland was the accepted diplomatic name of the Irish state.

-During the Troubles, the disagreement led to request for extradition of terrorist suspects to be struck invalid by the Supreme Court of Ireland unless the name Ireland was used.
-Increasingly positive relations between the two states required the two states to explore imaginative work-arounds to the disagreement.
-For example, while the United Kingdom would not agree to refer to Mary Robinson as President of Ireland on an official visit to Queen Elizabeth II (the first such visit in the two states' history), they agreed to refer to her instead as "President Robinson of Ireland".

 As a consequence of the Northern Ireland peace process, Articles 2 and 3 were changed in 1999 formalising shared Irish and British citizenship in Northern Ireland, removing the irredentist claim and making provisions for common "[institutions] with executive powers and functions ... in respect of all or any part of the island."